 In Latin America, motorcycles take you to gnarly off-road destinations.
 You can navigate rocky roads on islands, throw your way up mountains, and get to a whole lot of places you can’t get to just on foot.

 We’re constantly grateful that I learned to ride.
-In places we travel to, it means we are far more mobile than others who have to organise motorcycle taxis, or bigger taxis.
+In places to which we travel, it means we are far more mobile than others who have to organise motorcycle taxis, or bigger taxis.
 It just opens up the world for us.

 Why You should Learn to Ride for Adventure Travel